Vutov/lnd/docs/DOCKER.md

 ```

 This is a simple example, it is possible to use any command-line options necessary
-to expose RPC ports, use `btcd` or `bitcoind`, or add additional chains.
+to expose RPC ports, use `btgd` or `bgoldd`, or add additional chains.